Frequently Asked Questions

 [TOP]

-I have some paint/thinners/chemicals/batteries at home that need to be disposed of.
+I have some paint/thinners/chemicals/batteries at home that needs proper disposal.
 Where can I take these?

 Paints, paint thinners, chemicals and batteries are household hazardous waste that needs proper disposa If you are a resident or business owner living within Stanislaus County, you can take your household hazardous waste materials to a Household Hazardous Waste collection event..
-You can also take your items to the Stanislaus County Hazardous Waste Facility from 8:00 am to 12:00 pm most Fridays & Saturdays.
+You can also take your items to the Stanislaus County Hazardous Waste Facility.
 This facility is located at 1710 Morgan Road, Modesto.
-Call (209) 525-6700 or (800) 449-4840 for drop off times, locations, or for more information.
+Call (209) 525-6700 or visit the Stanislaus County Household Hazardous Waste Program webpage for drop off times, locations, or for more information. for drop off times, locations, or for more information.

 [TOP]